microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

     ![A linux computer is now connected via the Azure Agent.](media/loganalytics-linuxconnected.png "The device is now connected to log analytics")

+7. Under **Workspace Data Sources**, select **Virtual Machines**.

+8. Select the **oilwells-edgevm-INIT**

+9. Select **Connect**

     > **Note**: It may take a few minutes for the OMS logs to show up and a heartbeat to be registered in Log Analytics for the IoT Linux machine.

-### Task 3: Perform brute force attack
+### Task 3: Perform brute force attack (Optional)

+1. Repeat the above steps to add the **oilwells-edgevm-INIT** to the device provisioning service and the Iot Hub as **oilwells002**.

-1. Open a new PowerShell ISE window.
+2. In the server virtual machine, open a new PowerShell ISE window.

-2. Browse to the `BruteForce.ps1` script.
+3. Browse to the `\Hands-on-lab\Scripts\BruteForce.ps1` script.

-3. Update the IP address for your IoT device.
+4. Update the script with the IP address of the **oilwells-edgevm-INIT** device.
+You can get the IP from the Azure Portal.

-4. Press **F5** to run the script.
+5. Press **F5** to run the script.
 The script will attempt to login to the iot device using the wrong credentials with the plink tool of Putty.

     > **Note**: If the putty version has changed, the script will need to be updated.
-Browse to https://the.earth.li/~sgtatham/putty/0.74/w64/ to find the latest version.
+Browse to [here](https://the.earth.li/~sgtatham/putty/0.74/w64/) to find the latest version.

-5. Eventually Azure Security Center will send an email warning of a brute force attack on your IoT Device.
+6. Eventually Azure Security Center will send an email warning of a brute force attack on your IoT Device.

     - Browse to the IoT Hub then under the Security section, select **Alerts**.

     - You should see the brute force alert displayed.

     ![The new brute force alert is displayed.](media/bruteforce-alert.png "Brute force alert displayed")

+    > **Note** We could not do this task on the device in the Windows 10 HyperV as it is not accessible to the HyperV host or from the internet.

 ## Exercise 6: Configure security and alerts